johnsonandjohnson/Bodiless-JS/packages/cx-elements/doc/Components.md

-# CanvasX Components
+# VitalDS Components

-A collection of components that implement the CanvasX Design System.
+A collection of components that implement the VitalDS Design System.